kubeshark/docs/src/pages/en/troubleshooting.md

 - One possible workround is to exclude Kubeshark namespace for Dynatrace by adding `openshift.io/cluster-monitoring: false` into `annotations:` section of Kubeshark namespace yaml.
 - Another way to exclude kubeshark namespace is through Dynatrace Admin Dashboard

-There were some reports where Kubeshark wasn't running out of the box on Openshift.
-We plan to make sure it runs flawlessly on Openshift, but we haven't gotten to that yet.

 ## Well That Didn't Work

 If you were unable to find a solution to your problem, there're other means to enable you to get going in no time.